When did the club first start.

 Some early historical notes.

-Go back to 1901 or so and Royal Naval Engineering College (RNEC) is mentioned as the main Service team.
+Go back to 1901 or so, and the Royal Naval Engineering College (RNEC) is mentioned as the main Service team.

-However, in 1904 there is reference to a United Services club in Plymouth.
+However, in 1904, there is a reference to a United Services club in Plymouth.

 The team sheet read like this.